jpsmith5/boldpy/README.md

 ## Two Ways to Run

-**Pipeline mode (looper):** If you are familiar with PEPATAC or PEPPRO, you can use looper to run the full pipeline automatically across all samples defined in a PEP project config:
+**Pipeline mode (looper):** You can use looper to run the full pipeline automatically across all samples defined in a PEP project config:

 ```bash
 looper run looper_config.yaml        # runs per-sample pipeline on all samples